-- (a) The contents of a composting or incinerating toilet, provided the toilet does not yield a liquid, may be disposed of as directed in Subsection (c). - (b) The installation and use of composting or incinerating toilets does not create an exemption from any requirement of these Rules, including the requirement that all
+- (a) The contents of a composting or incinerating toilet, provided the toilet does not yield a liquid, may be disposed of as directed in Subsection (c). - Page 151 Subchapter 9 Specific Technical Standards for Wastewater Systems

-- (c) The contents removed from a composting or incinerating toilet shall be disposed of in the following manner: - (1) If disposed of on the same lot on which the toilet is located, the contents shall be disposed of by shallow burial at a location approved by the Secretary in a permit, provided the location meets the following requirements: - (A) complies with the isolation distances and isolation zones required pursuant to § 1-912 for locating an in-ground leachfield; and - (B) maintains a 3-foot separation between the bottom of the excavation for the contents to the seasonal high-water table and a 4-foot separation between the bottom of excavation for the contents to bedrock. - (2) If not disposed of on the same lot on which the toilet is located, the contents shall be disposed of: - (A) at a certified landfill; or - (B) in accordance with the Vermont Solid Waste Management Rules.
+- (b) The installation and use of composting or incinerating toilets does not create an exemption from any requirement of these Rules, including the requirement that all buildings or structures have wastewater systems that comply with the technical standards in this Subchapter and Subchapters 8 and 10, for the disposal of all other wastewater from the building or structure. - (c) The contents removed from a composting or incinerating toilet shall be disposed of in the following manner: - (1) If disposed of on the same lot on which the toilet is located, the contents shall be disposed of by shallow burial at a location approved by the Secretary in a permit, provided the location meets the following requirements: - (A) complies with the isolation distances and isolation zones required pursuant to § 1-912 for locating an in-ground leachfield; and - (B) maintains a 3-foot separation between the bottom of the excavation for the contents to the seasonal high-water table and a 4-foot separation between the bottom of excavation for the contents to bedrock. - (2) If not disposed of on the same lot on which the toilet is located, the contents shall be disposed of: - (A) at a certified landfill; or - (B) in accordance with the Vermont Solid Waste Management Rules.